U.S. SEC chief unveils plan to overhaul Wall Street stock trading | Business

 U.S. SEC chief unveils plan to overhaul Wall Street stock trading

 The Wall Street watchdog plans to scrutinize growth in recent years of the payment for order flow (PFOF) practice, which is banned in Canada, the UK and Australia.
-Some brokers such as TD Ameritrade, Robinhood Markets and E*Trade, accept these payments from wholesale market makers for orders.
-Robinhood actually paid a fine related the practice in December 2020.
-The SEC said PFOF raised costs for the online brokerage's investors.
+Some brokers, such as TD Ameritrade, Robinhood Markets and E*Trade, accept these payments from wholesale market makers for orders.
+In December 2020, Robinhood actually paid a fine related to the practice, which the SEC said raised costs for investors using the online brokerage.

 A ban on the PFOF practice is not off the table, Gensler has said.
-On Wednesday, he said the practice has "inherent conflicts," while noting that there are zero-commission brokerages that operate without PFOF.
-"I asked staff to take a holistic, crossmarket view of how we could update our rules and drive greater efficiencies in our equity markets, particularly for retail investors," Gensler told an industry audience.
+On Wednesday, he said the practice has "inherent conflicts," while noting some zero-commission brokerages operate without PFOF.
+"I asked staff to take a holistic, crossmarket view of how we could update our rules and drive greater efficiencies in our equity markets, particularly for retail investors," Gensler said.

-If the practice is still allowed, he said the SEC wants rules to mandate market makers disclose more data around the fees these firms earn and the timing of trades for the benefit of investors.
-Gensler's announcement, which could lead to the biggest shake-up of U.S. equity market rules in over a decade, would generate any formal proposals in the fall.
-The public could then weigh before the SEC votes on whether to adopt them.
+Investor advocates praised the SEC's plan, which would be the biggest shake-up of U.S. equity market rules in over a decade.
+But financial industry executives quickly blasted the plans, saying they could hinder commission-free brokerages from serving more investors.
+"Too many in the financial industry today get rich from anti-competitive and predatory practices in highly fragmented markets that result in retail investors being mistreated if not ripped off," said Dennis Kelleher, the chief executive of Washington-based advocacy group Better Markets, who supports the SEC's plans.

+Joseph Mecane, head of execution services at Citadel Securities warned against broad plans to revamp the market.
+"We talk about how our markets are the envy of the world," said Mecane.
+"We need to be very careful about ... unintentionally taking us back to a period that looks worse that how it looks today."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)